aelhin07/SUM1-2026/project/README.md

 ---
 ## Files in this project
 ### `project.py`
-This is the main file of the project, and it contains all the logic for the game.
-It includes the `main()` function and five other functions that each have a specific job.
+This is the main file of the project.
+It contains all the game logic.
+It has the `main()` function and five other functions.
+Each function has its own job.

 ### `load_word_list(filepath)`
-This function opens the `words.txt` file and reads it one line at a time.
-It creates a list with all the valid 5-letter words and changes them to uppercase so that the program can compare words consistently.
-If the file cannot be found, or if there are no valid words inside it, the program shows an error message and stops.
-We decided to use a separate file for the words instead of writing them directly in the code.
-This makes the game easier to update because we can add or remove words without changing the actual Python script.
+This function opens the `words.txt` file and reads each line.
+It creates a list of valid 5-letter words.
+It also changes every word to uppercase so the program can compare the words correctly.
+If the file is not found or has no valid words, the program shows an error message and stops.
+We keep the words in a separate file because it is easier to update.
+We can add or remove words without changing the Python code.

 ### `get_random_word(word_list)`
-This function takes the list of words and randomly chooses one using Python’s built-in `random.choice()` function.
-Before choosing a word, it checks that the list is not empty.
-If it is empty, the function raises a `ValueError`.
-We kept this as a separate function because it makes the code easier to understand and also allows us to test the random word selection by itself.
+This function takes the word list and chooses one random word using Python’s `random.choice()` function.
+Before choosing a word, it checks if the list is empty.
+If the list is empty, it raises a `ValueError`.
+We made this a separate function to keep the code simple and make it easier to test.

 ### `check_guess(guess, target)`
 This is the most important function in the game.
-It compares the player’s guess with the secret word and returns a list of tuples.
-Each tuple contains a letter and one of three possible results: `"correct"`, `"present"`, or `"absent"`.
-The function uses a two-pass approach to correctly handle duplicate letters.
+It compares the player’s guess with the secret word.
+It returns a list of tuples.
+Each tuple has a letter and its result: `"correct"`, `"present"`, or `"absent"`.
+The function uses a two-pass method to handle repeated letters correctly.
 In the first pass, it checks which letters are in the correct position.
-In the second pass, it checks whether the remaining letters appear somewhere else in the word.
-This is important because it prevents duplicate letters from being counted more than once and makes the game follow the official Wordle rules.
+In the second pass, it checks if the other letters are somewhere else in the word.
+This stops repeated letters from being counted more than once.
+It also follows the real Wordle rules.

 ### `is_valid_word(word, word_list)`
 This function checks if the player’s guess is valid.
+It checks that the word:
+* Has exactly 5 characters
+* Only contains letters
+* Is inside the word list
-It makes sure that the word has exactly 5 characters, contains only letters, and is included in the word list.
-It also removes any extra spaces before checking the word.
-If the word does not meet these conditions, the function returns `False`, and the player has to enter a different word.
+It also removes extra spaces before checking the word.
+If the word is not valid, the function returns `False`, and the player must enter another word.

 ### `format_feedback(result)`
-This function takes the result from `check_guess` and turns it into a colored string that can be shown in the terminal.
-It uses the `colorama` library to give each letter a green, yellow, or white background depending on whether the letter is correct, present, or absent.
-We separated this function from `check_guess` because they have different purposes. `check_guess` handles the game logic, while `format_feedback` handles how the result looks on the screen.
-This helps keep the code cleaner and easier to follow.
+This function takes the result from `check_guess` and changes it into a colored string for the terminal.
+It uses the `colorama` library to give each letter a green, yellow, or white background.
+The color depends on whether the letter is correct, present, or absent.
+We kept this function separate from `check_guess` because they have different jobs. `check_guess` checks the game logic, while `format_feedback` shows the result on the screen.
+This keeps the code clean and easy to understand.

 ### `test_project.py`
 This file contains 23 tests written with `pytest`.
 The tests are organized by function and cover a wide range of cases: